An improved input-constrained funnel controller for nonlinear systems: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} purpose of this technical note is to present an improvement of a controller design recently published by the author in this journal~\cite{Berg24}.
+The purpose of this paper is to present an improvement of a controller design recently published by the author in~\cite{Berg24}.
 For an extensive literature survey on the topic we refer to the aforementioned work and do not repeat it here.
-In the following we briefly recall the problem statement.
+In the following we briefly recall the problem statement.\\ We study funnel control for the class of nonlinear multi-input multi-output systems described by the $r$-th order functional differential equation